Management of schizophrenia: Other

 Various brain stimulation techniques have been used to treat the positive symptoms of schizophrenia, in particular auditory verbal hallucinations (AVHs), and investigations are ongoing.
 Most studies focus on transcranial direct-current stimulation (tDCM), and repetitive transcranial magnetic stimulation (rTMS).
 Transcranial magnetic stimulation is low-cost, noninvasive, and almost free of side-effects making it a good therapeutic choice with promising outcomes.
 Low-frequency TMS of the left temporoparietal cortex (the region containing Broca's area) can reduce auditory hallucinations. rTMS seems to be the most effective treatment for those with persistent AVHs, as an add-on therapy.
 AVHs are not resolved in up to 30 per cent of those on antipsychotics and a further percentage still experience only a partial response.
 Techniques based on focused ultrasound for deep brain stimulation could provide insight for the treatment of AVHs.

 An established brain stimulation treatment is electroconvulsive therapy.
 This is not considered a first-line treatment but may be prescribed in cases where other treatments have failed.
 It is more effective where symptoms of catatonia are present, and is recommended for use under NICE guidelines in the UK for catatonia if previously effective, though there is no recommendation for use for schizophrenia otherwise.
 Psychosurgery has now become a rare procedure and is not a recommended treatment for schizophrenia.

-A study in 2014 conducted by an Australian researcher indicated that the pericarp powder of Garcinia mangostana L. have the ability to reduce oxidative stress as an effective treatment for schizophrenia.
-This process includes increasing glutathione S-transferase levels which enhances mitochondrial activity over a period of 180 days under a sustained intake of 1000 mg/day.

 There may be some benefit in trying several treatment modalities at the same time, especially those that could be classed as lifestyle interventions.
 Nidotherapy is suggested to be a cost-effective social prescribing intervention using efforts to change the environment to improve functional ability.

 Numerous people diagnosed with schizophrenia have found it necessary to organize confidential groups with each other where they can discuss their experiences without clinicians present.
 Peer support in which people with experiential knowledge of mental illness provide knowledge, experience, emotional, social or practical help to each other is considered an important aspect of coping with schizophrenia and other serious mental health conditions.
 A 2019 Cochrane reviews of evidence for peer-support interventions compared to supportive or psychosocial interventions were unable to support or refute the effectiveness of peer-support due to limited data.